 We help rebuild lives after brain injury through neuro-rehabilitation.
 Our mission is to enable people with an acquired brain injury to live independently with choice, respect, and the opportunity to contribute.
 Learn More

 At Coleman Legal LLP, we understand our client’s circumstances.
 We know that because you are reading this part of our website, you have likely been involved in an accident and perhaps have been injured.
 At times like this, you need the support of an experienced firm that can assist you with the practical issues that now confront you as a result of the fault of another.
 For example, you may need to understand your Social Welfare entitlements should you be out of work.
-Also, it’s essential for you to know that your legal advisers will obtain all of the important Reports that may be required to ensure that you get the best outcome in your case.
+Also, you need to know that your legal advisers will obtain all of the important Reports that may be required to ensure that you get the best outcome in your case.
+We provide a national service and can meet you locally to ensure you have a voice and access to the best advice and resources needed in your particular case.
+Our service is about you, the client and we speak plain English with no unnecessary legal jargon.
+Our teams have dealt with thousands of claims over many years and pride ourselves in our respectful and concerned approach to all of our clients.

 Solicitors